dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

 This page contains links to pull requests made on the EF Core repo that may require authors of other database providers to react.
 The intention is to provide a starting point for authors of existing third-party database providers when updating their provider to a new version.

 We are starting this log with changes from 2.1 to 2.2.
-Priot to 2.1 we used the [`providers-beware`](https://github.com/aspnet/EntityFrameworkCore/labels/providers-beware) and [`providers-fyi`](https://github.com/aspnet/EntityFrameworkCore/labels/providers-fyi) labels on our issues and pull requests.
+Prior to 2.1 we used the [`providers-beware`](https://github.com/aspnet/EntityFrameworkCore/labels/providers-beware) and [`providers-fyi`](https://github.com/aspnet/EntityFrameworkCore/labels/providers-fyi) labels on our issues and pull requests.

 ### 2.1 ---> 2.2